 Expanding the Definition of Shift Left Testing

-As a QA professional, I apply the shift left methodology to test design and execution and to the development process.
+In my work as a QA professional, I apply the shift left methodology to test design and execution and to the development process itself.

 In addition to product quality, QA work concerns the rate of development and testing processes.
 It is not enough to only test as early as possible.
-QA professionals must also evaluate work processes and refine them early on.
+QA professionals must also evaluate work processes and refine them early on too.
 We must embrace process definition as one of our main tasks.

 By sharing our ideas and knowledge with project managers and team leaders before the project starts, we can help define the production process and prevent issues from arising later in the life cycle.
 QA teams should monitor each development cycle and suggest improvements for the next one.